-Use location extensions to highlight your business address
+Use location assets to highlight your business address

-If it's important for your customers to know where your business is located, it can be helpful to add location extensions to your ads.
-Location extensions merge your business address and phone number seamlessly with your ad text.
+If it's important for your customers to know where your business is located, it can be helpful to add location assets to your ads.
+Location assets merge your business address and phone number seamlessly with your ad text.

-If all of the businesses in your location extensions are in the U.S., you can target a radius around your location extensions to show ads to people located near your business.
+If all of the businesses in your location assets are in the UK, you can target a radius around your location assets to show ads to people located near your business.
 With bid multipliers, you can also set different bids for these areas.

 Exclude regions that don't perform well

 If you're consistently getting clicks with a low conversion rate from certain regions, or clicks from regions where you don't want your ads to show, consider excluding these regions from your targeting.